Professor Muireann Quigley

 UK

 Professor Quigley has an interdisciplinary background which crosses medicine, ethics, and law.
 This is reflected in her research which focuses on the philosophical analysis of law and policy in medicine and the biosciences.
-Her research in the last 5 years has focused on three main areas: (1) bodies and biomaterials, (2) bodies and (bio)technologies, and (3) the use of the behavioural sciences in law and policy.
-She has received funding from a number of bodies for her work including the Leverhulme and Wellcome Trusts.
+Her research focuses on bodies, biomaterials and biotechnologies.
+She has received funding from a number of bodies for her work, including from the Leverhulme and Wellcome Trusts.

-Her current research focuses on the legal and philosophical challenges arising from the joining of persons and bodies with attached and implanted medical devices.
-These will be investigated as part of a 5 year Wellcome Trust Investigator Award which started in September 2019.
+Her current main research focus is on the legal and philosophical challenges arising from the joining of persons and bodies with attached and implanted medical devices.
+These are being investigated as part of a large Wellcome Trust Investigator Award which started in September 2019.
+Her other research focus is on the legal, regulatory, and other challenges relating to the therapeutic use of psychedelics (e.g. psilocybin and MDMA).
+Along with Dr Matt Hayler, she is looking at the shifting landscapes in respect of these substances, and examining the hurdles involved in bringing them to market for therapeutic use in Europe (including the UK).

 Professor Quigley is author of a recent major monograph examining how the law ought to deal with novel challenges regarding the use and control of human biomaterials.
 Self-ownership, Property Rights, & the Human Body: A Legal and Philosophical Analysis was originally published by Cambridge University Press in 2018.
 Drawing together often disparate strands of property discourse, it offers an original interdisciplinary defence of the position that persons ought to be seen as the prima facie holders of property rights in their separated biomaterials.